13 Dec 2022

 From 2030, sales of new petrol and diesel cars will be banned in the UK.
 To be prepared, local authorities need to begin planning for the wider provision of electric vehicle infrastructure.

-Councils must choose between rapid chargers, which take 30-45 minutes per charge, or fast chargers, which take three or four hours.
-There is a significant cost differential; three fast chargers can be installed for the price of one rapid charger.
+Councils must choose between rapid chargers, which take 30-45 minutes per charge, or fast chargers, which take 3 or 4 hours.
+There's a significant cost differential, as 3 fast chargers can be installed for the price of 1 rapid charger.
 However, residents may prefer the convenience of a rapid charger over the greater availability of fast chargers.
 The most suitable type of charger will vary from site to site.

 We've found some examples of other council activity on this topic.